 COVID-19 vaccines are safe.

 The COVID-19 vaccines went through every stage of clinical trials.
-More than 70,000 people of all different races and ethnicities participated in the COVID-19 vaccine trials.
-Health professionals will continue to monitor the vaccines’ safety and effectiveness against the virus.
+More than 100,000 people of all different races and ethnicities participated in the COVID-19 vaccine trials.
+Since the vaccines became available, there has continued to be close monitoring of their safety and effectiveness.

 Walk-ins are accepted, but making an appointment is the best way to get a shot.

-UNC Health’s vaccination clinics have started accepting walk-in appointments, as we encourage more North Carolinians to get their shot.
-That includes our largest vaccine clinic at the Friday Center in Chapel Hill, which will accept walk-ins from 8:30 a.m. to 3:45 p.m.
+UNC Health’s vaccination clinics accept walk-in appointments, as we encourage more North Carolinians to get their shot.
+That includes our largest vaccine clinic at the Friday Center in Chapel Hill, which will accept walk-ins from 8:30 a.m. to 4:00 p.m. based on availability.
 Making an appointment online or on the phone is still the best way to get a shot, but anyone 18 years old and older can now walk in to a UNC Health vaccine clinic to get vaccinated.
 Call (984) 215-5485 for more information.

 You will be monitored for a reaction afterward.